jcs-elpa/com-css-sort/README.md

 ## Configuration ##
 Type of sorting algorithm you want used when sorting CSS attributes.<br/>
 * 0 : Sort in group type.
-Use 'sort-order.ccs' if
+Use 'sort-order.config' if
 there is one in the version control root directory.
 (Default)<br/>
 * 1 : Sort in alphabetic order.
-The 'sort-order.ccs'
+The 'sort-order.config'
 file will be ignore and will not do anything.<br/>
 ```
 (setq com-css-sort-sort-type 0)